ondrolexa/apsg/README.rst

 * Documentation: https://apsg.readthedocs.org.

-**APSG** defines several new python classes to easily manage, analyze and visualize orientational structural geology data.
-Base class ``Vec3`` is derived from ``numpy.array`` class and affers several new method which will be explained on following examples.
+**APSG** defines several new python classes to easily manage, analyze and visualize orientation structural geology data.
+Base class ``Vec3`` is derived from ``numpy.array`` class and offers several new method which will be explained on following examples.

 Basic usage
 -----------

-APSG module could be imported either into own namespace or into active one for easier interactive work::
+APSG module could be imported either into own name space or into active one for easier interactive work::

     from apsg import *